William McKendree Morgan: Life

 In the interim, he became a deputy sheriff of Latah County, serving in that position from 1 January 1893, until 1895, when he began practice.
 He served as a Democrat in the state legislature from 1897 to 1899, and in 1897 was also appointed private secretary to Henry Heitfeld, United States senator, and continued in that position for five years or until 1902, spending most of the period in Washington, D.C.
 While there, he pursued a course in the law department of Georgetown University, receiving an LL.M. in 1899.

 Morgan's brother Albert was also an Idaho lawyer, and the brothers were law partners at various times.
 Although they were closely associated in their professional and social interests, they had opposite political views, Morgan being a Democrat and his brother being a staunch Republican.

-Morgan served as mayor of Moscow from 1906–1908 and returned to the state legislature from 1911 to 1913, serving as the minority leader in the House.
+Morgan served as mayor of Moscow from 1906 to 1908 and returned to the state legislature from 1911 to 1913, serving as the minority leader in the House.
 In 1914 he was elected to the Idaho Supreme Court, and by natural rotation became chief justice on January 1, 1919.
 Morgan resigned from the Idaho Supreme Court in 1920, returning to private practice.
 However, he defeated incumbent Justice Bertram S. Varian to return to the Idaho Supreme Court in 1933, and served until his death at age 72 in 1942.

-Personal life
+Family

 Morgan married Emma May Friedline of Moscow on July 22, 1895.
 They had two daughters, Pearl and Grace, and a son, Arthur Percival, who died at the age of seventeen months.